Enigma1745/Enigma1745/README.md

 ## Hey wassup guys!👋

 I'm Bageesh.
 Currently in college.
-I'm a tech enthusiast with a passion for all things digital.
+I'm a tech enthusiast with a keen interest in the digital realm.
 I'm also into web development (especially front-end stuffs) and presently learning the ropes of designing lovely websites.

 - 🌱 I’m currently learning: JavaScript, CSS, C++, Python
 - 😄 Pronouns: He/Him